aspose-words/Aspose.Words-Products/words/net/conversion/docm-to-byte-array/_index.md

      {{% blocks/products/pf/agp/content h2="" %}}

-A Document Processing Library to perform a wide range of document management and manipulation tasks including DOCM generation, editing, conversion, rendering and printing. .NET Word API supports all of word-processing formats as well as allows exporting or converting DOCM to PDF, HTMl, fixed-layout and most commonly used image & multimedia formats.
+A Document Processing Library to perform a wide range of document management and manipulation tasks including DOCM generation, editing, conversion, rendering and printing. .NET Word API supports all of word-processing formats as well as allows exporting or **converting DOCM to PDF**, HTML, fixed-layout and most commonly used image & multimedia formats.